mateusmlo/mateusmlo/README.md

 		"Redis",
 		"design patterns",
 		"cleanCode",
-		"functional and OOP core concepts",
+		"functional and OOP",
+		"New Relic",
 		"more..."
 	],
  }